balar2004/DS-Python-Module-1/1A PYTHON BASICS-PRINTING MULTI-LINE STRING.md

-# Experiment No: 1a Python Basics- Printing Multiline String
+# Ex.No:1A Python Basics- Printing Multiline String

 ## AIM
 To create a Python program to print the string in multiple lines using triple quotes.